SentryEnterprises/sentry-mobile-sentrycardenroll-ios/README.md

 The enroll code MUST be 4-6 characters in length.
 Less than four (4) characters causes the app to throw an error.
 Any characters after the 6th are ignored.

 ### JCShell Scripts
-This repository includes an optional script for installing the IDEX Enroll applet onto a Sentry card.
-For most developers, this is not necessary because the applet comes pre-installed.
+This repository includes an optional script for installing the IDEX Enroll applet, the JNet CVM applet, and the Sentry BioVerify applet onto a SentryCard.
+For most developers, this is not necessary because these applets come pre-installed.

 This script is meant for use with the JCShell available from NXP.

-The installEnroll.jcsh script file (in the Scripts directory) will reset the SentryCard and install the Enroll applet.
-The script expects the 'com.idex.enroll.cap' applet to be located at the path <current directory>/cap/com.idex.enroll.cap.
+The installEnroll.jcsh script file (in the Scripts directory) will reset the SentryCard and install the required applets.
+The script expects the 'com.idex.enroll.cap', 'com.jne.CDCVM.cap', and 'com.sentry.bioverify.cap' applets to be located at the path <script launch directory>/cap/.

 ## License
 MIT